SWAT-Sheffield/smaug/dev/smaug/readme.txt

                        This is useful when a user needs to generate configurations scattered across multiple GPU's

+SAC and SMAUG comparison of results:
+Coyote library is necessary (http://www.idlcoyote.com/).
+Some of the needed Coyote functions are already included in the folder.
+Please note, that the grid size and the iteration number have to be the same.

+Go to SMAUG folder:
+1) cd Idl/OTcmp
+2) idl
+3) Run CMP_OT.pro in idl. (.r CMP_OT)
+	The program needs input from SAC and SMAUG.
+Please, set up the path of the results in the script.
+4) cd cmp_result
+	This folder contains the output of the script for every time-step.
+5) convert -delay X results/video/*.* results/animation.gif
+	You can easily create a video with the “convert” command.
+	X: This option is useful for regulating the animation of image sequences ticks/ticks-per-second seconds must expire before the display of the next image.

 Help Support

 The developers may be contacted and issues may be raised on the project web site at http://code.google.com/p/smaug/